 To check all changes in newly added Python code of current branch with target branch, run:

 If there are no errors, the script exits with no message.
-In case of errors, check the error message for details:
+In case of errors:

 It is advisable to run lint checks before pushing commits to a remote branch since the linter runs as part of the CI pipeline.